umd-mith/TILE/README.md

 **insertTags**(tags {Object array})
 Adds tags to the Attach Metadata dialog

-**insertMode**(name {String})
-Creates a new Mode named name, or set of plugins that are organized in the interface.
-Each Mode has a unique name, which is represented by a button at the top of the interface.
-Returns: the Mode object

-**insertModePlugin**(name {String}, plugin {Object}) Inserts the plugin wrapper *plugin* into the Mode with matching name *name*.

 **insertModeHTML**(html {String}, section {String}, name {String}) Takes the string of HTML code html and inserts it into the pre-defined section of the interface section, which is part of the Mode object with name *name*.

-**insertPlugin**(obj {Object})
-Takes the plugin wrapper obj and passes it off to PluginController, which initiates the plugin into the interface.

 **insertModeButtons**(html {String}, section {String}, name {String}) Takes the string of HTML code html and inserts it into the pre-defined toolbar section of the interface section, which is part of the Mode object with name *name*.